nightflav/TaskList_ver1.0/README.md

 Deleting tasks:

 First you need to type "delete" keyword.
 Then choose task from the list.
-After that you need to choose which field you want to delete.
 Delete it.

 *in case you want to know what happens if you try to print empty task list